 8.1.1.
 Maintain 3.3 GPA: to maintain a 3.3 GPA or higher for each semester for which he or she has received awards; or

 8.1.2.
-Reasonable Progress: to make reasonable progress (twelvecredit hours) toward the completion of a Baccalaureate degree and submit the documentation by the deadline as described in subsection 8.2.
+Reasonable Progress: to make reasonable progress (twelve credit hours) toward the completion of a Baccalaureate degree.
 A recipient must apply and receive an approved deferral or leave of absence under subsection 8.7 if he or she will not enroll in twelve credit hours continuously for Fall and Spring semesters.

-8.7.3.
-Deferrals or leaves of absence may be granted, at the discretion of the Board, for military service, humanitarian/religious service, documented medical reasons, and other exigent reasons.
+8.6.3.
+Deferrals or leaves of absence may be granted, for military service, humanitarian/religious service, documented medical reasons, and other exigent reasons.

 9.1.
 Scholarship Determinations: Submission of a scholarship application does not guarantee a scholarship award.
 The Scholarship Staff shall review individual scholarship applications and make the awards determination.
 Awards are based on available funding, applicant pool, and applicants’ completion of scholarship criteria by the specified deadline.